JuliaLang/Pkg.jl/docs/src/creating-packages.md

 ## Generating files for a package

 !!! note
-    The [PkgTemplates](https://github.com/invenia/PkgTemplates.jl) package offers a very easy, repeatable, and customizable way to generate the files for a new package.
+    The [PkgTemplates](https://github.com/invenia/PkgTemplates.jl) package offers an easy, repeatable, and customizable way to generate the files for a new package.
 It can also generate files needed for Documentation, CI, etc.
     We recommend that you use PkgTemplates for creating new packages instead of using the minimal `pkg> generate` functionality described below.